UAV-Painkillers/VRxC_ELRS/README.md

 ## Requirements

 - RotorHazard v4.0.0+ is required to run the plugin
-- A connected device that can run the ExpressLRS Backpack
+- A connected device that can run the ExpressLRS Backpack (e.g. a ELRS RX or any ESP82xx/ESP32)
     - Connections over USB or UART will both work

-## Installation

-### Installing RH Plugin and Backpack
+## Installing RH Plugin

 To install, follow the instructions on the [latest release](https://github.com/i-am-grub/VRxC_ELRS/releases) of the plugin.

+## Hardware Installation / Setup

+Please refer to the section that matches your Hardware.
+We recommend the use of HDZero Goggles with ELRS Backpack since it offers the most functionalities in regards to OSD handling for the plugin.

+All Hardware options will show all information but depending on technical restrictions information might be displayed differently (MSP-OSD for example can only show one line of text, upto 16 characters at a time while HDZero Goggles with ELRS Backpack can show an infinite amount of characters at any position / row in the OSD)

-### Installing Backpack on HDZero Goggles
+### HDZero Goggles with ELRS Backpack

 1. Use the ExpressLRS Configurator to generate the firmware file.
 It is important to use the following steps to force the overwrite of the default firmware on the goggles.
     1. Open the ExpressLRS Configurator